News

 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-"There can be greater collaboration between doctoral students".
+"There can be greater collaboration among doctoral students."

 Juan Pablo Romero receives his PhD in Bioengineering as the first graduate of Tecnun in Biomedical Engineering.

-Born in Mexico (1991), he belongs to the first promotion of the Degree in Biomedical Engineering, a pioneer program in the Spanish university scene.
-At the end of his Master's Thesis with Professor Ángel Rubio, he decided to join the labor market as a junior researcher in the Bioinformatics Area of the School.
-He wanted to work on the same project that earned him his degree: Bioinformatics Analysis of Alternative Splicing.
+Born in Mexico (1991), she belongs to the first graduating class of Degree in Biomedical Engineering, a pioneer program in the Spanish university scene.
+At the end of his project Final Master's Degree with Professor Ángel Rubio, he decided to join the labor market as a junior researcher of area of Bioinformatics of the School.
+She wanted to work in the same project that gave her the title: Bioinformatics Analysis of Alternative Splicing.

-Juan Pablo defended his thesis at Miramón on September 22.
-This brings to 621 the number of theses defended at the technological campus of the University of Navarra.
+Juan Pablo defended his thesis in Miramón on September 22.
+This brings to 621 the number of theses defended at the University of Navarra's technological campus .

 Did you choose to pursue a doctorate because you could not find a better way out?